CREATING A CULTURE OF KINDNESS & RESPECT

 What is Bullying?

-Bullying encompasses a wide range of behaviors, all characterized by a power imbalance where one person or group intentionally harms or intimidates another.
+Both Adult and Youth Bullying encompasses a wide range of behaviors, all characterized by a power imbalance where one person or group intentionally harms or intimidates another.
 This can manifest in various forms, including:

 PHYSICAL BULLYING